A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Definitions and statement of the results

 \subsection{Product-form relay channels}

-Consider the following class of relay channels with orthogonal receiver components. \begin{definition} A relay channel with orthogonal receiver components is said to be \emph{product-form} if $p(y_1,y_{\mathrm{r}}|x) = p(y_1|x) p(y_{\mathrm{r}}|x)$. \end{definition} \begin{remark} In \cite{zhang1988partial}, Zhang provides a bound for a particular class of product-form relay channels for which the rate $\max_{p(x)}I(X;Y_1)+C_0$ is achievable.
-Proposition \ref{prop:mainprirel} recovers and generalizes his result.
-A similar argument as in Remark \ref{remark3} shows that for any arbitrary product-form relay channel, the rate $\max_{p(x)}I(X;Y_1)+C_0$ is achievable if and only if this rate is achievable by partial-decode-forward. \end{remark}
+Consider the following class of relay channels with orthogonal receiver components. \begin{definition} A relay channel with orthogonal receiver components is said to be \textit{product-form} if $p(y_1,y_{\mathrm{r}}|x) = p(y_1|x) p(y_{\mathrm{r}}|x)$. \end{definition} \begin{remark} As Zhang observed in \cite{zhang1988partial}, $\max_{p(x)}I(X;Y_1)+C_0$ is an upper bound on the capacity of the product-form relay channel.
+Further, he identified a class of product-form relay channels for which the upper bound is achievable.
+Proposition \ref{prop:mainprirel} can be used to recover and generalize his result.
+A similar argument as in Remark \ref{remark3} shows that for any arbitrary product-form relay channel, the rate $\max_{p(x)}I(X;Y_1)+C_0$ is achievable if and only if it is achievable by partial decode-forward.
+To see this, note that if the rate $\max_{p(x)}I(X;Y_1)+C_0$ is achievable, from \eqref{Prop1neqn2} we deduce that $I(V;Y_{\mathrm{r}}|X,Y_1)=0$.
+For a product-form relay channel we have $p(x)p(y_1|x)p(y_{\mathrm{r}}|x)p(v|x,y_{\mathrm{r}})$, which implies that $I(V;Y_1|X)=0$.
+Thus, $I(V;Y_\rmr,Y_1|X)=0$ or $p(v|x,y_r)=p(v|x)$.
+Thus, from \eqref{propeq1o} we obtain the following constraint on any achievable rate